987839088534212

 • Retention bonuses

-What Is The Highest Paying Travel Nurse Specialty?
+What Is the Highest Paying Travel Nurse Specialty?

-• Neonatal intensive care unit nurse
+• Cardiovascular intensive care unit – $3,149.5 per week

-#3.
-Demand
+#3: Demand

 Some explanations for the high demand for travel nurses include:

-• Our aging population
+• The aging U.S. population

 • Natural disaster and crisis situations